Christian Concern: Reaction to Living in Love and Faith

 Ben John of Christian Concern in his response to Living in Love and Faith, part of a number of resources encouraging more LGBT inclusion within the Church of England, argued against transgender rights, saying that "transgenderism is a false ideology".
 In response to comments from Alex Clare-Young (a non-binary minister of the United Reformed Church) and their wife, John said "what we're actually seeing here is a lesbian couple.
 This man isn't really a man.
 She's a woman. ...
 These were leaders in the church.
 Should we be ordaining transgender people?"
 He also criticised comments made by the Archbishop of Canterbury, Justin Welby, by saying "We have bishops openly promoting homosexual, practising relationships, transgenderism and yet we tolerate that.
 That is not love.
 It seems to me that Archbishop Justin is implying that there's all these different views, [that] we need to listen to one another and accept one another.
 But the reality is that some views should not be accepted or tolerated.
 There are some views that we need to condemn."

 In response, Clare-Young asked John to re-edit his video and remove personal attacks, saying that the comments "were leading to personal harm to myself, my wife, and the others in the video. ...
 It describes me and my wife as being in a same-sex marriage, which isn't true."
 In response, Andrea Williams denied the comments were hateful, and said they upheld a "Biblical understanding of sex and gender."
-The police are currently investigating the comments as a potential hate crime.
+The police later investigated the comments as a potential hate crime.